Nithiya99/loan-api/README.md

 ### System Pre-requisites
 1. PHP **version 8.0** or above. (https://www.apachefriends.org/download.html)
+2. MySQL
 2. Composer (https://getcomposer.org/download/)
 3. git - to colne the repository from command line
 4. Postman - to test the APIs
+> An easy way to get both PHP and MySQL server is through XAMPP.

 ### Project Installation Commands
 ```